 What started off with my creating of a blog with a dormant URL (mechaniclondon), which my husband bought many years ago when a cold call from an agency promised tons of leads, has eventually grown into a social media presence (initially on Twitter and YouTube).
-And today, MECHANICLONDON has not only come to life in form of a cartoon character (so far displaying my husband and the classic car he has been restoring), he has also become my storyteller (!) – not just promoting our workshop and car repair and maintenance services, but sharing inspiring stories and quotes about our business and life journeys.
-In a nutshell, the guiding encouragement is: “If a mechanic can do it, everybody can.”
+And today, MECHANICLONDON has not only come to life in form of a cartoon character (so far displaying my husband and the classic car he has been restoring), he has also become my storyteller (!) – not just promoting our workshop and car repair and maintenance services, but sharing encouraging stories and quotes about our business and life journeys to inspire people from all walks of life to follow their dreams.

-At the moment the MECHANICLONDON is mainly kicking on Facebook, Twitter and our website, however my dream and vision with it is huge.
-So hopefully, this is still only the beginning of this wonderful journey of following my heart, my passion and my dreams.
-If you would like to, you are most welcome to follow the journey on facebook.com/mechaniclondon.
+At the moment the MECHANICLONDON is very much in its infancy, however my dream and vision for it is huge.
+So hopefully, this is still only the beginning of this wonderful journey of following my heart, my passion and my dreams … and inspiring others to do the same.
 A massive special thanks also goes to the lovely and talented cartoon designer Taz.

 Need help with your brand, marketing and website words?